University of San Diego: Rankings

 The Knauss School of Business was ranked the second-highest undergraduate business school in California, according to the 2022 ranking from Poets & Quants for undergraduate business schools.
 The School of Business has ranked No. 1 in the nation for two years in a row on College Factual’s ranking of Best Real Estate Colleges in the United States and No. 13 of Best Communications Schools in the United States.

 In February 2022, Travel+Leisure named USD campus as one of the most beautiful college campuses in the United States.
 In 2021, The Princeton Review ranked the University of San Diego 6th in Most Beautiful Campus, 8th in Best Quality of life, 14th in Most Popular Study Abroad Program, and 18th in Green Colleges.

 In 2014, University of San Diego was ranked the 482nd top college in the United States by Payscale and CollegeNet's Social Mobility Index college rankings.
 18% of students are pell-grant eligible.

 In 2013, QS Global 200 Business Schools Report ranked USD's MBA program 59th in North America.

+USD's Shiley Theatre Program in partnership with The Old Globe was ranked in the Top 10 "Best Drama Schools" by the Hollywood Reporter in 2024.
+The two-year MFA in Classical Acting is one of the most competitive in the country, with a two percent acceptance rate.
+Seven students are recruited from across the U.S. and internationally each year, receive full scholarships as well as stipends for living expenses, and work in productions at The Old Globe during the summer.

+Student Life

+The university hosts a diverse Greek life community, including fraternities and sororities.
+Approximately 25% of USD’s undergraduate population participates in fraternity and sorority life.

+In 2020, the undergraduate chapter of Nu Alpha Kappa at USD suspended operations following allegations against members of nearby chapters.
+Reports indicated that members were found guilty of theft and had also been accused of sexual assault at other close by institutions.
+Lambda Chi Alpha currently operates as an unrecognized group.